 Reading is a solitary act, but can lead to great connections to those around you.
 The Ann Arbor Book Festival provides a springboard to community discussions about reading and books through activities.
-Check out the Ann Arbor/Ypsilanti Reads program, a community initiative to promote reading and civic dialogue through the shared experience of reading and discussing a common book
+Check out the Washtenaw Reads program, a community initiative to promote reading and civic dialogue through the shared experience of reading and discussing a common book.

 All books, poems, songs, plays begin with the exacting and thrilling art of writing.
 The Ann Arbor Book Festival is committed to encouraging folks to pick up their pens and write.
 Check out some of the Writer’s Conferences from our previous book festivals.